trian-gles/WAVETERRAIN/README.md

 ## ABOUT
 A synthesizer which traveses a circular path on a 3d plane to generate a waveform.

+For more information, see Curtis Roads's *The Computer Music Tutorial*

 ## USAGE
 Make sure that package.conf points to the appropriate Makefile on building